 The Executive Board meets with our Corporate Sustainability Director at least every six months to review our sustainability strategy and the progress we’ve made against it, and helps make sure sustainability is integrated within our business - supporting our firm’s overall goals.
 The Executive Board also has responsibility for approving significant investments or direction for major innovations relating to corporate sustainability.

-Gaenor Bagley (Leader of Corporate Purpose at PwC UK, Community and Sustainability) is the nominated partner responsible for corporate sustainability.
+Gaenor Bagley (Leader of Corporate Purpose, Community and Sustainability) is the nominated partner responsible for corporate sustainability.
 In this capacity, she also chairs the Corporate Sustainability Governance Group and the Reporting Sub-committee.

 The Corporate Sustainability Governance Group meets quarterly to oversee the implementation of our strategy and to hold our Corporate Sustainability team to account in terms of the progress we’re making.
 Leader of Corporate Purpose Gaenor Bagley chairs the group, which includes various leaders from across our firm and representation from each Line of Service, as appropriate.